hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

   - `Predicate Eventually` can be used to provide a predicate to be checked whether it is eventually true.
   - `Timing` can be used to check the time.
   - `Average` can be used to check the average value of an expression.
-  - `Sum` can be used to check the sum of an expression.
+  - `Cumulative Sum` can be used to check the cumulative sum of an expression.
+  - `Minimum` can be used to check the minimum of an expression.
+  - `Maximum` can be used to check the maximum of an expression.
 - `Estimator`
   - `Minimum Estimator` returns the minimum estimated value from all simulated runs.
   - `Mean Estimator` returns the mean estimated value from all simulated runs.